Louisiana DMV Driving Test

 Pass the Louisiana Permit Test the first time with our FREE Louisiana Practice Tests.
 Study real driving permit test questions from the DMV handbook!.

-11. If there is a solid double yellow line in the center of the roadway, you:
+15. If there are double solid yellow lines in the center of the roadway, you:

 Grade